1. Trade Hub Knowledge Base

 SPS requirements usually include export health certificates.
 This will be discussed in detail below.
-Our Cross-Border Trade Hub section on SPS checks has lots more information.
+Our Trade Hub section on SPS checks has lots more information.

 What is an export health certificate?